 How is skin cancer diagnosed?

-If you notice any changes to your skin, your doctor will examine you, looking carefully at any spots you think are unusual.
-Using a handheld magnifying instrument called a dermoscope, the doctor will examine the spot more closely.
+If you notice any changes to your skin, your doctor will look carefully at your skin and examine any spots you think are unusual.
+The doctor may use a handheld magnifying instrument called a dermoscope to examine the spots more closely.

 Can smartphone apps help detect skin cancer?

-Several smartphone apps allow you to photograph your skin at regular intervals and compare photos to check for changes.
-While these apps may be a way to keep a record of any spot you are worried about or remind you to check your skin, research shows they cannot reliably detect skin cancer and should not replace a visit to the doctor.
-If you notice a spot that causes you concern, make an appointment with your GP or dermatologist straightaway.
+Some smartphone apps let you photograph your skin at regular intervals and compare the photos to check for changes.
+These apps may be a way to record any spot you are worried about or remind you to check your skin.
+However, research shows apps cannot reliably detect skin cancer and should not replace a visit to your GP or dermatologist.
+If you notice a spot that causes you concern, make an appointment with your doctor straightaway.

 This information is reviewed by